-2. Epic private browser
+2. Epic Privacy Browser

-Easily the most popular secure search engine, DuckDuckGo (which is also available as a Chrome add-on) never saves any of your browser history.
+Easily the most popular secure search engine, DuckDuckGo (which is also available as a Chrome add-on) never saves any of your browsing history.
 It also blocks cookies and trackers, and ensures that your searches are never saved or sold to third parties.
 Because the site doesn't use trackers, it is not attached to your browsing session either.
 When you visit other sites, your data is never saved or tracked after you leave the site.

 Each week, search traffic for users is anonymized, which means it isn't saved or tracked.
-Another bonus is that since searches are not tracked, the sites you visit cannot identify how you arrived there.
-It's a little more peace of mind, at least for web searches.
+Another bonus is that because searches are not tracked, the sites you visit cannot identify how you arrived there.
+It gives you a little more peace of mind, at least for web searches.